What Are AI Prompts For Teachers?

 Saving Time

 Saving time is the biggest benefit teachers experience right away when using AI.
-Instead of spending hours preparing a lesson outline or building a quiz from scratch, AI can generate an outline in seconds.
+Instead of spending hours preparing a lesson outline or building a quiz from scratch, with the right AI prompts for teachers, you can generate an outline in seconds.
 Then, all you have to do is customize it, refine it, and make it yours.

 Differentiation